Pittsburgh left: Signals

-Generally, a wave of the hand in the direction of the turn or a flashing of headlights by the driver going straight will indicate permission for the left-turning driver to execute the turn.
-Conversely, the driver navigating the turn may attempt to signal the other driver for permission to do so, with similar hand motions or headlight signals.
-Furthermore, simply a delay by the straight-bound car can often initiate the signal, and give the left turner time to go and make the turn, especially in large intersections.
+Generally, the driver going straight will encourage the oncoming car's driver to make the left turn and/or indicate permission with a wave of the hand or by flashing their car's headlights.
+Similarly, the driver attempting the turn may try to signal the other driver for permission to turn with similar hand motions or headlight signals.

+Sometimes, if the straight-bound driver is slow to start through the intersection, the left-turning driver will accelerate and turn rather than yielding to oncoming traffic per Pennsylvania law.

 Legality

 The Pittsburgh left has no basis in law.
 Failing to yield to oncoming traffic while navigating a turn is a traffic violation, and is prohibited in the Commonwealth of Pennsylvania.
+In Ontario, Canada, such a turn is considered stunt driving under the provincial Highway Traffic Act.

 At certain intersections, left-turning traffic may be given precedence over straight-moving traffic in a regulated (and thus legal) manner, via the use of protected turn signaling.

-In Ontario, Canada, such a turn is considered stunt driving under the provincial Highway Traffic Act.